gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

   ![](../../resources/images/gocd-helm-chart/configure_env_vars.png)

-2. Create a task under the `build_and_publish_image` stage with the following command that executes tests.
+2. Create a task under the `build_and_publish_image` job with the following command that executes tests.
 We have included sample tests for our application.

   *Tip: Use the tree on the left to navigate to the Job `build_and_publish_image`.
 Once you're here, you can create the tasks under the Tasks tab.*

+  *Tip: Do not forget the `-c` option in the arguments section.*

   ```bash
      docker run $DOCKERHUB_USERNAME/bulletin-board:$GO_PIPELINE_LABEL npm test
   ```